Background

 The Wall’s Impact

-Social Impact and Family Separation
+Mother Violence and the Resulting Social Impact and Family Separation

-Shrinking Economic Opportunities
+Shrinking Economic Possibilities

 The Fall of the Berlin Wall